VirtualPlanetaryLaboratory/vspace/docs/sampling.rst

 Grid Mode
 ---------

-``VSPACE`` allows for 3 submodes to generate trials that explore a gridded parameter space, i.e even spacing.
+``vspace`` allows for 3 submodes to generate trials that explore a gridded parameter space, i.e even spacing.
 These submodes are **explicit**, **linear**, and **logarithmic**.
 Each adheres the following syntax: